 Green Bin Waste

-This bin is emptied every three weeks and should be placed on the kerbside with the lid down and the handles facing outwards from 7.00am on collection day.
+This bin is emptied every four weeks and should be placed on the kerbside with the lid down and the handles facing outwards from 7.00am on collection day.

 Materials that should not go into your green bin

 Only items that cannot be recycled or reused should be placed in your green bin

 - Plastic bags and wrappings including cellophane, grease proof paper, bubble wrap and crisp bags.

 - Anything contaminated with body fluids such as nappies, cotton wool, cotton buds and hankies.